okivim/okivim/README.md

 - [rose-pine](https://github.com/rose-pine/neovim)
 - [nightfox](https://github.com/EdenEast/nightfox.nvim)

 > Easy to configure: add your themes in `plugins/colorscheme.lua` and switch the active one by changing the **colorscheme** option.
+Make sure the selected theme has `lazy = false`, while all unused themes should be set to `lazy = true`.

 ---